-HostGator does not allow 777 on files which process server-side (i.e. PHP).
+HostGator does not allow 777 on files that process server-side (i.e., PHP).
 However, many scripts require you to change your files to 777.

 I can tell you that 755 will work in lieu of 777.
 You will not need to use 777 on PHP files or folders.